jsohndata/docs-build-recipes/gcp-google-cloud-platform/create-and-deploy-api.md

 ### 2.7-functions) CD to main directory
 Once all setup is done, CD back to the main directory.
->⚠️ !!
-IMPORTANT >> Perform all git commands from the main directory not functions
+>⚠️⚠️ !IMPORTANT: Perform all git commands from the main directory not functions

 <br>
 <br>